Horse grooming 101: A Guide for Beginners

 Where is it used?
 All over the horse’s body but not the legs or the head.

 What is it?
-A body brush is a soft-bristled horse grooming brush used to remove particles and grease from the coat, as well as to provide a soothing sensation to the horse.
-These brushes are made with either natural fibres, like horsehair, goat hair, or boar bristles, or from soft, synthetic fibres.
+A soft brush is a soft-bristled horse grooming brush used to remove particles and grease from the coat, as well as to provide a soothing sensation to the horse.
+These brushes are made with either natural fibers, like horsehair, goat hair, or boar bristles, or from soft, synthetic fibers.
 There are also versions that are smaller and designed for use on the face.

 Where is it used?
 These soft brushes can be used all over the horse’s body, though a smaller brush may be required to carefully tend to the face.

 What is it?
 Metal curry combs are similar in design to plastic curry combs but are made with metal for a tougher finish.
 They still have rows of serrated teeth and a handle.